Julcatan/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/91682586/151057920-0f61b538-7fba-4a8c-a074-ce33a63dd297.png)
 Lot 1

-The result of the test shows, assuming our significance level is the common 0.05 percent, that our p-value is above our significance level.
+For Lot1 the result of the test shows, assuming our significance level is the common 0.05 percent, that our p-value is above our significance level.
 Therefore, we have sufficient evidence to state that the two means are _**statistically similar**._